ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/cluster-options.rst

      - Pacemaker is primarily event-driven, and looks ahead to know when to recheck the cluster for failure-timeout settings and most time-based rules *(since 2.0.3)*.
 However, it will also recheck the cluster after this amount of inactivity.
+This has three main effects:

-This has two goals: rules with ``date_spec`` are only guaranteed to be checked this often, and it also serves as a fail-safe for some kinds of scheduler bugs.
+       * :ref:`Rules <rules>` using ``date_spec`` are guaranteed to be checked only this often.
+       * If :ref:`fencing <fencing>` fails enough to reach :ref:`stonith-max-attempts <stonith_max_attempts>`, attempts will
+         begin again after at most this time.
+       * It serves as a fail-safe in case of certain scheduler bugs.
+If the scheduler incorrectly determines only some of the actions needed to react to a particular event, it will often correctly determine the rest after at most this time.

        A value of 0 disables this polling.
    * - .. _shutdown_lock:

        .. index::